Community Engagement: Practical Tips to Connect and Make a Difference

 Talia Fenwick

-What Are the 3 C's of Community Engagement?
-A Practical Guide
+What are the 5 C's of community?
+A Guide to Building Strong Connections

-What Are the 3 C's of Community Engagement?
-A Practical Guide
+What are the 5 C's of community?
+A Guide to Building Strong Connections

 Read More